mesosphere/dcos-docs-site/pages/services/edge-lb/1.2/uninstalling/index.md

 ---

-<p class="message--warning"><strong>WARNING: Do not use the GUI or CLI (Marathon) to create or destroy services managed by Edge-LB.
+<p class="message--warning"><strong>WARNING: </strong>Do not use the GUI or CLI (Marathon) to create or destroy services managed by Edge-LB.
 Operations must be performed exclusively through the Edge-LB CLI or the Edge-LB API.</p>

 1. List the pools which are managed by Edge-LB